Introduction to the Virtual Machine console service

 Diagram of VM Console Resource.

 1. To create a Console resource in the Cluster Manager, you'll need to collect some information, for example, resource group (CM_HOSTED_RESOURCES_RESOURCE_GROUP) and custom location (CM_EXTENDED_LOCATION).
-You have to provide the resource group but you can retrieve the custom location if you have access rights to excute the following commands:
+You have to provide the resource group but you can retrieve the custom location if you have access rights to execute the following commands:

 export cluster_manager_resource_id=$(az resource list -g ${CM_HOSTED_RESOURCES_RESOURCE_GROUP} --query "[?type=='Microsoft.NetworkCloud/clusterManagers'].id" --output tsv)